Lakebase Data API

 Making a request

-With your OAuth token and REST endpoint configured, you can make API requests using curl or any HTTP client.
-The following examples assume you've exported the DBX_OAUTH_TOKEN and REST_ENDPOINT environment variables using the script shown in the tip above.
+With your OAuth token and API URL (available from the API tab in the Lakebase App), you can make API requests using curl or any HTTP client.
+Remember to append the schema name (for example, /public) to the API URL.
+The following examples assume you've exported the DBX_OAUTH_TOKEN and REST_ENDPOINT environment variables.

 Here's an example call with the expected output (using the sample clients/projects/tasks schema):